Get insider access

 EarFun Air Pro 3 True Wireless

-The Apple AirPods Pro (2nd generation) Truly Wireless are better in-ears than the EarFun Air Pro 3 True Wireless.
+The Apple AirPods Pro (2nd generation) Truly Wireless are better in-ear headphones than the EarFun Air Pro 3 True Wireless.
 While both buds are comfortable, the Apple are better built, have a more neutral sound profile, which some users may prefer, and support Spatial Audio for a more immersive audio experience.
-Their ANC performance is significantly better too, and they have an H2 chip for seamless pairing with your Apple devices.
+Their ANC performance is significantly better, too, and they have an H2 chip for seamless pairing with your Apple devices.
 However, the EarFun are more customizable via their companion app and support multi-device pairing and aptX Adaptive.

 Samsung Galaxy Buds2 Pro True Wireless